 Step 6: see our suggested nail aftercare tips below!

-With any beauty treatment there is always a risk of allergic reaction, as you come into contact with chemicals you may not have been around before.
+With any beauty treatment, there is always a risk of an allergic reaction, as you come into contact with chemicals you may not have been around before.
 If you begin to experience any discomfort or anything pertaining to a possible allergic reaction, seek medical help immediately.

 Aftercare for your nails, once any materials have been removed, is a vital step in your nail removal routine.
 Acetone is quite the culprit when it comes to dehydration, and can leave your nails dry, brittle and weakened if the correct care is not taken after removal.